ntd/aur-fedora-mingw/README.md

 If you intend to build the toolchain in your own way, refer to `build-all` to know the exact **order of build**, so check it out to see the most up to date list and order of packages.

+To keep the dependecies as low as possible, this toolchain does not contain some image format I do not use, most notably **SVG** and **tiff**.

 External dependencies
 =====================